MSc Ageing, Frailty, and Dementia

 Our educational offerings include masterclasses and bespoke CPD aligned to the skilled and enhanced levels of the Scottish Government's Promoting Excellence Framework.
 These programmes are designed and delivered by our team of award winning dementia educators and practice experts.
 Please speak with us and we will do our best to support your dementia education needs.

 We have a ‘way of working’ that permeates our learning and teaching about dementia; you could say this is our signature educational approach.
 We call this Care Empathia, learning through knowledge (the head), feeling (the heart) and doing (the hand).
+At the core of this, we take a trauma-informed approach that acknowledges and responds to the profound emotional, psychological, and social impacts of dementia on individuals, families, and communities.

 Care Empathia is rooted in values and human rights and shared with our partners in Alzheimer Scotland.
 In the early days of our partnership, we recognised kindred spirits in one another.
 The more we talked and taught together, the more we realised that we did something special.
 Our successful joint learning programmes created strong emotions, (laughter and tears), knowledge and deep practice change.
 Conversations about what we do, culminated in naming what we do: Care Empathia.